thatgirldorian/Secret-Messages-with-JavaScript/README.md

 # Secret-Messages-with-JavaScript

 <h3>Function & Description:</h3>
-This is a small program that transforms an array of strings into secret messages.
+This is a small program that transforms an array of strings into a secret message.

 I wrote it to reinforce my knowledge + usage of JavaScript array methods like pop(), push(), splice() and join().